mrismanaziz/Reforestation/README.md

-## How do you steal a coat?
-You jacket.
+## What do you call a fashionable lawn statue with an excellent sense of rhythmn?
+A metro-gnome